 Having pre-determined areas of exploration is also a good idea as students can become overly focused on the project in front of them and lose track of the bigger picture.

 You will also want to make sure that you have a classroom management system in place.
 If students are suddenly given the freedom to move around the room, they may get distracted or forget that you are still in charge.
 Having a solid classroom management plan is key when student-centered learning is in play.

-Long Term Hands On Learning Benefits:
+Long Term Hands On Learning Benefits to Formal Learning: